 Imagine how a monthly disability check could transform your life for the better.

 But winning disability benefits for Lyme disease can be tricky.
-The attorneys at Levine Benjamin Law Firm can help you navigate disability for Lyme disease in Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan.
+The attorneys at Levine Benjamin Law Firm can help you navigate disability for Lyme disease in Toledo, Traverse City and across Michigan and Ohio.

 Tell us about your case today, so you’re one step closer to receiving the benefits you deserve.